-WHEDA signed a Memorandum of Understanding (MOU), dated February 27, 2012, with the U.S. Department of Housing and Urban Development (Wisconsin) and Rural Housing Service in Wisconsin for all LIHTCs.
+WHEDA signed a Memorandum of Understanding (MOU), dated February 27, 2012, with the U.S. Department of Housing and Urban Development (Wisconsin) and Rural Housing Service in Wisconsin for all HTCs.

-The Low-Income Housing Tax Credits are awarded by a Qualified Allocation Plan, or QAP.
+The Housing Tax Credits are awarded by a Qualified Allocation Plan, or QAP.

 Each program year features specific information, including the appropriate QAP, application, award and reservation lists, fast facts, income and rent limits, and other pertinent information.

 This document will be updated periodically, so please check frequently for new information.

 Guidelines for Capital Needs Assessment Policy and Standards, Developer Scope of Work Requirements, Developer Fee Policy, and Market Study Guidelines are now year specific.
 Appendices containing the information for a specific year can be found by clicking on the appropriate program year tab.

 Rental developments that use WHEDA tax-exempt bond financing or locally issued tax-exempt bonds under the volume cap limitation on private activity bonds are eligible for the 4% Credit without a charge against the state's Credit allocation (e.g. it is a non-competitive credit allocation).

 Tax credit applications are accepted throughout each calendar year (see the specific program year for additional information) and must meet minimum market and scoring thresholds as determined by WHEDA.

 The applicable credit rate is adjusted monthly by the U.S. Treasury and subject to adjustment during Credit application revisions.

 Contact a Commercial Lending Officer to discuss your development plan and availability of the volume cap.